vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 J
 mol.
 K
 (B.3)
-To get degrees in Kelvin, add 273.15 (273 among friends) to the tempera- ture in Celsius.[^19] Standard atmospheric pressure is about 105 Pa.[^20]
+To get degrees in Kelvin, add 273.15 (273 among friends) to the temperature in Celsius.[^19] Standard atmospheric pressure is about 105 Pa.[^20]
 Example B.4.1 Let's say we have a gas at "standard temperature and pressure" (STP), meaning 0°C (273 K) and 1.013 x $10^{5}$ Pa.
 How much volume would one mole of gas21 occupy?
 We have everything we need to solve for volume, so